 Mini Golf

 As with ice skating rinks, not every mini-golf course is wheelchair friendly.
 Wheelchair accessible, yes, but often, the holes are packed so closely together that it can be hard to navigate in a wheelchair.
-Still, doing some homework in advance will reveal the best options, some of which are even all-indoor courses, meaning you and your kids can enjoy them even on rainy days.
+Still, doing some homework in advance will reveal the best options, some even all-indoor courses, meaning you and your kids can enjoy them even on rainy days.

 Horseback Riding